Welcome To Trinity UMC Las Vegas

 My Prayer...

 The Thoughts and Prayer on Today's Verse are written by Phil Ware.
-You can email questions or comments to phil@verseoftheday.com.
+Questions or comments can be sent to help@verseoftheday.com.

 © 1998-2026, Heartlight, Inc. Verseoftheday.com is part of the Heartlight Network and is maintained by Infinite Publishing. | Privacy Policy